Douglas Macmillan: Founding cancer charity

 In 1922, the Society's journal folded and there was only limited financial support.
 The Society failed to obtain new members and through deaths and resignations its member list declined.
 The Society had no paid staff and relied on the voluntary work of Macmillan, his wife and other members.
 Because of the Society's anti-vivisection and vegetarian views it alienated potential supporters from the medical community.
 Initially Macmillan ran the charity while continuing to work full-time as a civil servant.
 He was aided by his wife, but only after twelve years did he take on his first volunteer assistant.
 In 1924, he and the charity moved to Knoll Road, Sidcup.
 In 1930 they recruited a first full-time member of staff, and the offices were relocated to Victoria in 1936.
 In the 1930s, the Society's income and membership increased and its welfare work for patients became more widespread across the UK.
 Although Macmillan remained a vegetarian in his personal life the Society's early campaign for anti-vivisection and vegetarianism was dropped and it was now supporting poor cancer patients with meat extracts.
 The old emblem was also discarded.
 The new emblem in 1931 was a picture of a distressed woman standing outside an occupied bedroom used to reflect the pain and despair of cancer.
 The Society became known as the National Society for Cancer Relief, and often shorthand, Cancer Relief.

 Macmillan retired from running the organisation in 1966, in which year he moved from Sidcup back to Castle Cary.
 The organisation he founded has since flourished and is today known as Macmillan Cancer Support.

-Personal life, recognition, and death
+Personal life

-He married Margaret Fielding Miller in 1907, and the couple afterwards lived in her parents' house at 15 Ranelagh Road, Pimlico, which provided office space for the Folk Press operation and served as the first headquarters of the Cancer Relief charity.
+Macmillan married Margaret Fielding Miller in 1907, and the couple afterwards lived in her parents' house at 15 Ranelagh Road, Pimlico, which provided office space for the Folk Press operation and served as the first headquarters of the Cancer Relief charity.
 Margaret was a vice-president of the charity and organised its annual sale of work.
 She died, from cancer, in 1957 and in the following year Macmillan married Nora Primrose Owen.
 He had no children.